 Each time you incorporate this image in your communications, whether online or in print, you reinforce your company's brand.

 Share with others and leave your comments for Tami.

-These articles are written by Tami Bethune, owner of BTG Technology Solutions, a software consultant who provides web, data and media technical support for small business with 1-25 employees.
+These articles are written by Tami Bethune, owner of BTG Solutions, a consultant providing website design and social media marketing plans for small businesses with small business budgets.